infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Environment.md

 Theres a sandstorm

 ### mind
+- You are prompted avilability to travel there when nobody is nearby, cus they enduce anxiety, (prolly a good way to break the fourth wall, reveal that the teleporter is effected by your anxiety meter)
 - Your subconscious in general
 - Its dark and filled with depression
 - Transitions to a mountain and a volcano which transitions to the following scene